-Upwork has their payment protection system which ensures you always are getting paid!
+Upwork has its payment protection system which ensures you always are getting paid!
 Unless you work without the contract or get in some kind of other weird trouble you WILL get paid!
 And that’s another reason why I don’t hate Upwork.

-Besides that, they have a payment schedule which lets you plan your income and is pretty friendly.
+Besides that, they have a payment schedule that lets you plan your income and is pretty friendly.
 There are different systems for hourly and fixed-price jobs but for hourly jobs, you’ll get your payment within 2 weeks from the week you’re working in.

 Because of these and various other smaller reasons, I like Upwork and I’m still suggesting it for others.
 YES, it’s harder to get started now because there are SO many freelancers!
 Sometimes new profiles don’t even get approval because of a very basic skill set in a crowded field.
 Anyhow, I think it’s worth a try.